-A 16-year-old boy has been taken to hospital after being stabbed in Crouch Hill, North London.
+A 16-year-old boy was rushed to hospital after being stabbed in North London’s Crouch Hill on Tuesday evening.

-Police were called to Dickenson Road at around 6.30pm on Tuesday, May 6, following reports of a knife attack.
-Officers and paramedics from the London Ambulance Service treated the teenager at the scene before rushing him to hospital.
+Police were called to Dickenson Road at around 6.30pm on May 6 following reports of a knife attack.
+Officers and paramedics from the London Ambulance Service treated the teenager at the scene before taking him to hospital.

-Fortunately, his injuries have been confirmed as non-life threatening and non-life changing.
+Thankfully, the boy’s injuries have been confirmed as non-life threatening and non-life changing, sources say.

-Police are urging anyone with information about the attack to contact them on 101 quoting CAD6313/06MAY, or to reach out anonymously via Crimestoppers.
+Officers are urging anyone with information about the stabbing to contact them on 101 quoting CAD6313/06MAY, or report anonymously via Crimestoppers.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.